Batz History, Family Crest & Coats of Arms

 The surname Batz was first found in Swabia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.
 Chronicles first mention Cuntz Batze of the village Waiblingen just outside Stuttgart in the year 1350.
 Originally the word Batz meant a mound or pile, as in "a mound of gold," but later it came to mean the coins themselves.
 Some sources suggest the family came out of Brittany in France around 1307, and after the Reformation turned protestant and moved into Sweden where they took on the variation Battus.
 Carl von Batz (b.1769,) was the first to take on again the ancient name Batz.

-Important Dates for the Batz family
+Early History of the Batz family

 This web page shows only a small excerpt of our Batz research.
 Another 122 words (9 lines of text) covering the years 1769, 1830, 1833, and 1838 are included under the topic Early Batz History in all our PDF Extended History products and printed products wherever possible.